-TypeScript Operations Reference
+TypeScript Operations Security

 Here's a simplified overview of the WunderGraph architecture.